 The pertinent elements of a control system for each document include a unique name and number, the number of pages of the item, the effective date, revision number and the laboratory's name.
-The QA Staff is responsible for the maintenance of the system and maintains the items as hardcopies in the QA files or electronically in the QA directory on the network.
+The QA Manager responsible for the maintenance of the system and maintains the items in the QA office and in the on-site long-term data storage area.

 Controlled documents are authorized by the QA Department and other management.
-In order to develop a new document, a Group Leader or Manager submits an electronic draft to the QA Department for suggestions and approval before use.
-Upon approval, QA personnel add the identifying version information to the document and retain the official document on file.
+In order to develop a new document, a manager submits an electronic draft to the QA Department for suggestions and approval before use.
+Upon approval, QA personnel add the identifying version information to the document and retains the official document on file.
 The official document is provided as needed to those using it.
 Controlled documents shall be available at all locations where the operational activity described in the document is performed (may include electronic access).
 Controlled documents are identified as such and records of their distribution are kept by the QA Department.
 Document control may be achieved by either electronic or hardcopy distribution.